gmiak/vlinux_project/README.md

             - ...

-- Extract each Ips and urls from the file "access-50.log" by using Regex for processing and formating the text.
+- Extract each IP addresses and HTTP/HTTPS addresses from "access-50.log" by using Regex for processing and formatting the text.
 Load the data into data/log.json as following:

             - [
                   {